nhoyte/Hobby-Project/README.md

-Simple site illustrating dark mode/light mode all about one of my favorite hobbies, nails!
+A simple site illustrating one of my favorite hobbies, nails!
+The feature highlighted on this site is the option to toggle between light mode and dark mode.